mar10/wsgidav/tests/teststatus_py3.md

                              and 10% faster than WsgiDAV 1.x on Python 2.7
   - WsgiDAV 1.x on Python 2.7 is 10% faster than WsgiDAV 2.x on Python 2.7

-  - lxml improvemes performance of propfind/proppatch by aprox.
-10%
+  - lxml improvemes performance of propfind/proppatch by approx. 10%

 #### Details